zkmove/zkmove/README.md

 ### Highlights

+**A zero-knowledge proof-friendly bytecode virtual machine**, to solve zero-knowledge proof programmability and composability problems.

 **Powered by Move language and Halo2**.
 As a new generation of programming language for digital assets, Move guarantees secutiry of assets at the language level.
-Halo2 provides excellent tools for writing plonkish ciruit.

-**Build a zero-knowledge proof-friendly bytecode virtual machine**.
-It greatly improves the programmability of zero-knowledge applications.
+Halo2 uses Plonkish arithmetization, fitable for constructing complicated ciruit.
+No trusted setup required

-**Turing-completeness and fast mode**.
-Two types of circuits are combined: VM circuits to handle conditional branches and loops, and Move circuits, which enable bytecodes to be compiled directly into PLONKish, with smaller proof size and shorter proving time.
+**No compromise on performance while pursuing Turing completeness**.
+Two types of circuits are combined: VM circuits to handle conditional branches and loops, and Move circuits, which directly compiled from bytecodes, offer smaller proof size and shorter proving time.

 ### Example